 Honza: In the third year, we participated in the project of the JA Czech organization, which will allow you to start your own school company and “compete” with other schools for who will become the best student company in a given year and go to France to represent our country.

 This competition has many categories and we tried to succeed in the category – Social Innovation Relay.
 We won the national round and thus received feedback and great feedback from the public.
 We thought of trying to translate it from a student project into a real product.
-So we signed up for T-mobile Rozjedů, where we finished second.
-Among other things, we met Anna at the event – the project manager of SIT Port, who brought us to the SIT Port community.
+So we signed up for the competition from T-Mobile, where we end up second.
+Among other things, we met Anna at the event – the project manager of SIT Port, who brought us to SIT Port community.
 There were more successes – we won the international round of JA Czech and the first Czechs to win the Best Social Innovation in the world.
-Thanks to the win, we were able to attend a business conference in Vienna and watch lectures from successful people (Google’s Chief Marketing Officer, Austria’s best entrepreneur,…).
+Thanks to our win, we were able to attend a business conference in Vienna and watch lectures from successful people (Google’s Chief Marketing Officer, Austria’s best entrepreneur,…).
 Thanks to that, I found in myself what I was looking for.
-And he realized that I enjoy and fulfill business and the creation of my own company in general.
+And realized, I enjoy business and the creation of my own company in general.

 2. What was your biggest fear at the beginning, what was the hardest part of starting a business?